On Demand Webinar

 • And much, much more!

 For both owners and contractors, a careful drafting and reading of the schedule specifications is imperative.
 Contractors can lose their rights; owners can lose their shirts.
 The intent of schedule specifications is to measure progress on the job but also to mitigate future delays and resolve past disputes.
 Learn what some industry-recognized specifications have done to combat abuse and why further changes may still be necessary.
-The Construction Schedule Games paper will be provided to all attendees to serve as a checklist for identifying and addressing schedule games.

 This thorough treatment of the subject could not be taught in just one single webinar, so it is being presented in a special three-part series.
 In addition, listen in on the 15-minute question-and-answer period so you can hear specific issues discussed by the original live audience and gain additional knowledge about the topics.